 What can you do in Iceland?

-There are tons of outdoor activities to enjoy in Iceland when going along the Route 1 Ring Road with a rental car, or when visiting the Highlands, especially during summer, via the F-roads.
+There are tons of outdoor activities to enjoy in Iceland when going along the Route 1 Ring Road with a rental car, or when visiting the Highlands, especially during summer in Iceland, via the F-roads.
 You can visit any of the Ring Road’s famous attractions like the Seljalandsfoss Waterfall, the Black Sand Beach in Reynisfjara, the Jokulsarlon glacier lagoon, Skaftafell Nature Reserve, and the Hofskirkja Church.

 You can also visit one of Iceland’s major cities such as the capital Reykjavik, or Akureyri (the capital in the north) which hold a lot of fun activities and tours to showcase Icelandic culture.
 You may also visit smaller cities in Iceland that hold their own allure, filled with beautiful terrain and rich in history.